For Young Composers

 Under the guidance of Composer Mentor Reena Esmail, Sounds Promising composition students write a world premiere for a chamber ensemble consisting of students their own age and Salastina professionals.
 Their piece is workshopped prior to being publicly performed and professionally recorded.

-Reena's dedication to integrating Western and Hindustani musical traditions leads to beautiful and meaningful expressions that are quickly earning her international renown.
+Reena Esmail's integration of Western and Hindustani musical traditions leads to beautiful, personal, and timely self-expression that is quickly earning her international renown.
 In recent seasons, Reena has worked with such chamber ensembles as the Kronos Quartet and the Salastina Music Society.
 Her work has been performed at Carnegie Hall, the Barbican Centre in London, Schloss Esterhazy in Hungary, and throughout India.
+Recently, her oratorio “This Love Between Us” was performed by the LA Master Chorale in Disney Hall.
+Reena is a graduate of the Juilliard School, and a recipient of the Yale School of Music’s prestigious Doctor of Musical Arts in Composition.
+She is also the recipient of a Fulbright grant to India.
+She currently serves on the Board of New Music USA, and is Street Symphony’s Composer in Residence.
+Read a recent profile of Reena in the LA Times here.

 Workshopping your music